stadtmueller/pilitez/README.md

   Header file for functions.cpp

 functions.cpp:
-  Source file which contains all the functions
+  Source file which contains all the functions regardless of the music

+jumpFunctions.h
+  Header file for jumpFunctions.cpp

+jumpFunctions.cpp
+  Source file which contains music-driven functions

 main.cpp:
   Main programm